anshuthopsee/image2pdf/README.md

 Work in progress.
-Lots of issue with scroll logic.
+Lots of issues with scroll logic.